margheritatonon/pytorch-image-rotation/README.md

 # pytorch-image-rotation

 Dataset help:
-- copy_rotated_dataset.pt is the MNIST digit dataset, with only rotations applied.
+- copy_rotated_dataset.pt is the MNIST digit dataset, with only rotation applied.
+- copy_rotated_translated_dataset.pt is the MNIST digit dataset, with rotation and translation applied.